jwiedeman/MapMonkey/README.md

 can pick up where they left off.
 Errors on individual terms are logged and the remaining terms continue so a single failure doesn't abort a city.

+A lightweight dashboard (`dashboard.html`) is included to monitor a running scrape.
+Serve this repository's root directory (for example with `python -m http.server`) and open the page in a browser to see overall progress, worker status and the 25 most recently stored businesses pulled directly from the SQLite database.

 Provide city and term lists in CSV files (one value per line) and use `--concurrency` to control the number of concurrent windows.
 By default the script reads from `cities.csv` and `terms.csv` in the repository root.